Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Model and Dynamical Equations

 The Stoner splitting is given by

 where $n_\sigma$ is the number of electrons per unit cell in the majority/minority channel, respectively,

 and $U_{\text{eff}}$ an effective Hubbard electrostatic repulsion energy~\cite{white1968magnon}.
 The Stoner splitting $\Delta$ is self-consistently calculated for the thermal-equilibrium case.
-We will also discuss the influence of a time-dependent splitting $\Delta(t)$ which is calculated from the instantaneous values of $n_\sigma = n_\sigma (t)$~\cite{mueller_feedback_2013}.
+We will also discuss the influence of a time-dependent splitting~$\Delta(t)$ which is calculated from the instantaneous values of $n_\sigma = n_\sigma (t)$~\cite{mueller_feedback_2013}.
+For the electronic states and equilibrium distributions shown in Fig.~\ref{band_dispersion_energy}, we obtain a screening parameter of~$\kappa = 5.1\,\text{nm}^{-1}$.